evidence-dev/evidence/CONTRIBUTING.md

 ### Getting Started

+Evidence development can be done in two ways:

+1. **Repository Development** (recommended): Work directly in the Evidence repository using the example project
+2. **Local Package Linking**: Link your existing Evidence project to local Evidence packages

+#### Repository Development

 Follow these steps to test your changes, once you've started the example project (per steps below), you should be able to open the `Evidence Development Workspace` on `localhost:3000`.
 Any subsequent changes you make will be reflected on the website.